chasekb/ttb/README.md

 ### Environment Variables

-#### For Tesseract OCR (Default)
+#### For Tesseract.js OCR (Client-Side)
 No environment variables are required.
-Tesseract runs locally in the browser.
+Tesseract runs locally in the browser with WebAssembly support.

 #### For Google Cloud Vision API
 Create a `.env.local` file with your Google Cloud credentials: